by Nebula Haze

 THC vs CBD vs CBN

-- CBD – great promise for the relief of anxiety, seizures, and many more conditions
+- CBD – great promise for the relief of anxiety, seizures, insomnia, and many other conditions

 - Other Cannabinoids – There are dozens, even hundreds of cannabinoids that can be found in various strains of cannabis or hemp.
 Most of these are not well studied or may not even be officially identified yet!